DEPARTMENT: CJP - Center for Justice & Peacebuilding

-Stauffer, C., & Shah, S. (in-press), “Restorative Justice: From Social Service to Social Movement,” in Lewis, T. & Stauffer, C. (eds.)
+Stauffer, C., & Shah, S. (in-press), “Restorative Justice: Taking the Pulse of a Movement,” in Lewis, T. & Stauffer, C. (eds.)
 Listening to the Movement: Essays on New Growth and New Challenges in Restorative Justice, Cascade Books, an imprint of Wipf & Stock Publishers.

 Stauffer, C., & Turner, J. (2018), “The New Generation of Restorative Justice,” in Gavrielides, T. (ed.)
 A Research Companion to Restorative Justice: Ashgate Companion Series, Routledge Publishing, a member of the Taylor & Francis Group.

 Stauffer, C. (2017), "Development & Peacebuilding: Disparities, Similarities & Overlapping Spaces", in Gubser, M., Keilson, J. (eds.)
 The Practice of International Development, Francis & Taylor Publishing Group.